abrodyyy/Hotel_Repo/README.md

 - At least four commits per team member
 - Presentation Requirements: topic and reasoning, description of the data, question that the team plans to answer

+**Challenges:**
+- We were not able to find two cohesive datasets

+**Plans for future work:**
+- Individually, continue the EDA process to find more applicable visualizations for our dataset
+- Continue Preprocessing data for Machine Learning Models (1/23)
+- Work on Machine Learning Model as a group (1/23)

 ## Background and Purpose
 **Topic:** Can you predict if a customer is going to cancel their reservation based on their hotel booking?